-Just like human beings, we communicate with each other, it’s important for computers to have a common way to communicate with each other.
+Just like human beings talk with each other.
+Computers also need to have a common way to communicate with each other.
 Today, most computers use the TCP/IP model or standards for network communications.

 Computers are so powerful that they can do many jobs quickly.
-Computers’ original or right shine comes when they communicate with each other- whether these activities are chatting, sending email watching content on OTT platforms such as Netflix, Hotstar, etc.
+Computers’ original or proper shine comes when they communicate with each other- whether these activities are chatting, sending email watching content on OTT platforms such as Netflix, Hotstar, etc.

 Today, over 8 billion devices are connected to the internet using this Tcp/Ip model, most of which fit in the user’s pocket.
 The creation and mass acquisition of the World Wide Web is the most significant human accomplishment of all time.

 What is a Network Protocol?

 A Network protocol does not straightforwardly define how devices and processes will work.
 They define how devices and processes will work jointly.
-Without these fixed conventions and rules, the internet would lack the infrastructure that it needs to be functional and operational.
+Without these fixed conventions and rules, the Internet would lack the infrastructure that it needs to be functional and operational.
 Network protocols are the foundation of present-day communications, without which the digital world could not stand.